-As fitting for a capacious journal that includes Asia and the Pacific, the book reviews range across space, time, and disciplines.
+Placental Politics: CHamoru DeLisle's Christine Women, Womanhood, and Indigeneity under US Colonialism in Guam, a work that she suggests is a needed reinterpretation of twentieth century Guam history.
+DeLisle's book is a deeply informed analysis and highly sympathetic reading of birth, connection to place and identity, modernity, mobilities, and the lives of women in Guam.
+Naholowa'a compares Placental Politics to both a guidebook for future researchers and as a "destination for where following the footnotes of CHamoru women in history have taken us."
 Two historians, Aaron Wilson and Sean Scanlon, take up recent works on twentieth warfare and foreign policy.
 Wilson finds in anthropologist Lin Poyer's, War at the Margins: Indigenous Experiences in World War II, a much-needed reorientation of the War in the Pacific narrative that foregrounds Pacific peoples' experience and draws connections across diverse communities.
-Scanlon, meanwhile, reviews Mark Atwood Lawrence's, attempts to reinterpret U.S. global power in the late twentieth century in The End of Ambition: The United States and the Third World in the Vietnam Era.
+Scanlon, meanwhile, reviews Mark Atwood Lawrence's reinterpretation of late twentieth century US global power in The End of Ambition: The United States and the Third World in the Vietnam Era.
 Scanlon charts and evaluates Lawrence's argument that the Cold War-era pivot to Asia permanently altered U.S. foreign policy and its relationships with developing nations in Asia, the Pacific, and across the world.
 Philosopher Brett Fulkerson-Smith's close review of Tao Jiang's, Origins of Moral-Political Philosophy in Early China: Contestation of Humaneness, Justice, and Personal Freedom contends that Jiang's work illustrates the enduring relevance Chinese ideas on freedom from the pre-Han era have for contemporary political philosophy and in the philosophy classroom.
 Meanwhile, it is the uncertain future of pedagogy and education in the age of AI that animates literature scholar David Gugin's close and critical review of AI advocate David Patel's Artificial Intelligence & Generative AI for Beginners.
 Artificial intelligence systems' ability to generate narratives and, dangerously, misinformation appear at an inauspicious political moment in which dark conspiracy theories grip and motivate large portions of the electorate in the United States and elsewhere.
 Reviewing Marcel Danesi's Politics, Lies and Conspiracy Theories: A Cognitive Linguistic Perspective, PAI book review editor Chris Schreiner shows that even absent the powerful tools Gugin discussed, voters and politicians are creating and acting on false narratives and misinformation that threaten democracy.
 Focused the ways metaphor has replaced argumentation in modern politics, Schreiner's review echoes Gugin's emphasis on education, in this case schools' failure to "inculcate critical thinking, rhetorical acumen, and civic awareness."
-Rounding out the reviews, Paulette Coulter's sympathetic reading of Chris Perez's final novel Juanit.
+Rounding out the reviews is Paulette Coulter's sympathetic reading of Chris Perez's final novel Juanit.
 This coming-of-age-story in Guam and the United States returns to the themes of this volume's articles: colonial institutions, education - specifically the University of Guam - and identity, albeit with greater intimacy and compassion.

 This volume of Pacific Asia Inquiry offers readers unique opportunities to reflect on Guam's and the regions' past, present and future.
 As in previous volumes, contributors from across the humanities and social sciences have opened up new perspectives on seemingly old issues and, hopefully, inspired others to continue to discover how life has, is, and perhaps should be lived.
 As co-editors, we would like to thank all of the contributors, blind reviewers, and the PAI Editorial Board members for making this volume possible.
-In particular, we want to acknowledge Judy Flores for the wonderful cover art, "Respecting the Ancestors," Leiana Nahalowaa for designing and formatting this volume, and Dean of the UOG College of Liberal Arts and Social Sciences James Sellmann for sage advice and timely exhortations.
+In particular, we want to acknowledge Judy Flores for the wonderful cover art, "Respecting the Ancestors," Leiana Naholowa'a for designing and formatting this volume, and Dean of the UOG College of Liberal Arts and Social Sciences James Sellmann for sage advice and timely exhortations.